PVC Tarpaulin Grades for Commercial Inflatables: 1000D vs 1100D vs Higher

 Reading a Material Spec Sheet from a Factory

 A proper material spec sheet from a manufacturer will list, at minimum: scrim denier and thread count, base fabric weight in g/m², total thickness in millimeters, tensile strength in megapascals tested under ISO 1421, tear strength tested under ISO 4674, cold-crack rating (the minimum temperature at which the fabric remains flexible without fracturing — typically -30°C for commercial grades), and a flame retardancy certificate referencing the destination market's standard.
 For European buyers, the relevant material compliance sits inside the broader play-equipment cert, and EN 14960 cert tests material compliance as part of the structural and burn-test suite.
+Note that flame-retardant PVC is a separately-tested fabric spec rather than a coating add-on, so always confirm the fire retardancy standards on the certificate match your destination market before signing off.

 Red flags on a spec sheet: phrases like "high-quality commercial PVC" or "heavy-duty material" without numbers attached; missing g/m² figures; tensile strength quoted as a single number rather than separate warp and weft values; no cold-crack rating; no test-method reference (a strength number without an ISO method is unverifiable).
 Reputable factories publish numbers with method references because their suppliers test to those methods routinely.